 In places where the fires didn’t reach the canopy, koalas have fared better.
 However, many of the survivors sustained injuries in the aftermath of the fires.
 Some of the worst affected animals burnt their paws when descending from charred trees.
 Others attempted to walk across scorched ground.

 Photographer Doug Gimesy documented the transport of six koalas which had suffered extensive burns in the wake of the fires in Mallacoota.
 The koalas arrived at a triage centre set up by the DELWP (Department of Environment, Land, Water and Planning) to administer first aid to wildlife.
-No vets were available in the area, and the centre lacked the medical facilities to treat some of the more severe injuries seen.
-Once the koalas were stabilised, the decision was made to evacuate them for further treatment.
+The centre was not fully equipped for long term recuperation of the injured koalas.
+Once they were stabilised, the decision was made to evacuate them for further treatment.

 Gimesy also documented koalas being assessed using drones piloted by members of the Victorian Police.
 Officers have deployed the drones to see if they improve the chances of finding koalas in burnt forest.
 The drones are fitted with infrared cameras, which make the animals easier to spot.
 A second optical camera allows the rescue teams to make preliminary health checks, without having to bring the koalas down from the trees, which stresses them.